AnonimityCash/BTCturquoise-v2.0.54.3/README.md

 |CI|master|develop|
 |-|-|-|

-Welcome to BTCturquoise, a blockchain network offering a compelling alternative to traditional cryptocurrencies.
-Built upon the foundation of Bitcoin but with notable enhancements, BTCturquoise is a peer-to-peer digital currency designed for efficiency, decentralization, and inclusivity.
+Welcome to BTCturquoise, a blockchain network offering a compelling alternative to "Bitcoin" traditional cryptocurrencies.
+Built upon the foundation of Bitcoin but with notable enhancements, BTCturquoise is a peer-to-peer digital currency designed for efficiency CPU coin, decentralization, and inclusivity.

 CPU-Friendly Mining Algorithm: GhostRider
 Unlike Bitcoin's reliance on ASIC-dominated mining, BTCturquoise employs the GhostRider algorithm.
 This innovative approach encourages CPU mining, enabling broader participation without the need for specialized hardware.
 It fosters a more inclusive mining environment, promoting fairness and accessibility.